A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Discussion and Further Work

 As we have mentioned, another way to see our proof of Theorem \ref{th:ssq2alg} is as a boosting algorithm that instead of using a weak learning algorithm on different distributions uses a weak learning algorithm on different target functions (specifically on $f-\psi_i$ at iteration $i$).
 This perspective turned out to be useful for understanding of boosting in the agnostic learning framework.
 In particular, it has lead to the distribution-specific boosting algorithm given in Theorem \ref{th:agnboost} and to a new connection between agnostic and PAC learning.

 We also believe that the insights into the structure of SQ learning given in this work will be useful in further exploration of Valiant's model of evolvability.
-For example, Theorem \ref{th:sqlearn2neighbor} can also be used to obtain distribution-specific evolvability of every SQ-learnable concept class with only very weak assumptions on the selection rule (such as $(t,\gamma)$-distinguishing defined in \cite{Feldman:09robust}).
-In addition, we believe that our results are not restricted to the quadratic loss function and can applied to evolvability with other loss functions.
-Perhaps, the most interesting question in this direction is whether results analogous to Theorem \ref{th:evolve-LSQ} can also be obtained for distribution-independent evolvablity.
-The distribution-indepedent evolvability of disjunctions given in Theorem \ref{th:evolve-disj} suggests that the answer might be ``yes" for many other interesting concept classes.
-We hope that these questions will be investigated in subsequent work.
+For example, Theorem \ref{th:sqlearn2neighbor} can also be used to obtain distribution-specific evolvability of every SQ-learnable concept class with only very weak assumptions on the selection rule such as $(t,\gamma)$-distinguishing defined in \cite{Feldman:09robust} (we will elaborate this point elsewhere).
+In a subsequent work \cite{Feldman:11ltf} we use some of the ideas from this work to show that the important concept class of linear threshold functions with a non-negligible margin is evolvable monotonically and distribution-independently in a broad family of loss functions that includes the quadratic loss.
+This substantially generalizes our results for disjunctions and gives a simpler analysis.
+In addition we prove in \cite{Feldman:11ltf} that conjunctions are not evolvable distribution-independently with the Boolean loss.
+This suggests that other loss functions need to be considered to achieve distribution independence for even such simple concept classes, justifying our use of the quadratic loss.
+Perhaps, the most interesting question in this direction is whether results analogous to Theorem \ref{th:evolve-LSQ} can also be obtained for distribution-independent evolvability and extended to other interesting loss functions.

+In another related subsequent work Kanade \etal study monotonicity with the Boolean loss \cite{KanadeVV:10}.
+They show that strict monotonicity (which is satisfied by the algorithms we give here) implies robustness of the evolution algorithm to gradual change in the target function.
+They also give two new monotone evolution algorithms for linear threshold functions (with different assumptions on the distribution over the domain).
+Finally, in a very recent work P.~Valiant extended the model of evolvability to real-valued target functions \cite{Valiantp:11eccc}.
+Along with a general transformation of optimization algorithms to his new model, he described a simple evolution algorithm for monotone and distribution independent evolving of linear functions using, again, the quadratic loss function.